 - pinpoint-sized petechiae, often on the lower legs

-- spontaneous nosebleeds or bleeding from the gums (for example, during dental work)
+- bleeding from the gums (for example, during dental work)

 - abnormally heavy menstruation